railsrumble/railsrumble.github.com/rules.markdown

 ### ELIGIBILITY

 Open to all participants, age thirteen (13) or above, no matter where located, except those jurisdictions in which such skill-based contest is prohibited.
 Void where prohibited by law.
-Employees of Rails Rumble, LLC or any contest organizer, their affiliates, subsidiaries, advertising and promotion agencies, or any other suppliers to Rails Rumble, LLC are not eligible to participate.
+Employees of Rumble Technologies, LLC or any contest organizer, their affiliates, subsidiaries, advertising and promotion agencies, or any other suppliers to Rumble Technologies, LLC are not eligible to participate.
 All federal, state and local laws and regulations apply.
 A purchase will NOT increase your chance of winning.

 ### HOW TO ENTER